sunkcosts/sunkcosts.github.io/docs/index.md

 ## Code

 For the purpose of reproducibility, the [code](https://github.com/sunkcosts) used for the analysis is open source.
-Caveats have been included where the methodology had a suboptimal level of analytical rigor.
-You can submit a GitHub issue in the relevant repository if you find issues and we'll attempt to address them time permitting.
+Caveats have been included where the methodology had suboptimal analytical rigor.
+You can submit a GitHub issue in the relevant repository if you find any inaccuracies and we'll attempt to address them time permitting.

+## Citation